 Free entrance to the museum, hours of operation on the website.
 Visiting small town museums gives me a close look of what life was like for the early settlers.

-Goldenrod Museum established in the year 2000 located in the old Fire Station at 4755 Palmetto Avenue in Goldenrod.
+Goldenrod Museum established in the year 2000 located in the old Fire Station at 4755 Palmetto Avenue in the community of Goldenrod.
 A mural on the wall depicts life in Goldenrod from 1850 through 1959.
 Two community firsts; Walter Spelzhausen served for 25½ years as the first postmaster and Suburban Homes the first development.

 The tour made more interesting because of our museum guide’s family ties to the Goldenrod Community.
 The Parkers, Mathers and Hull some of the early settlers.
 Two speakeasies located in Winter Park during Prohibition and the most famous speakeasy the Eco Lodge in Goldenrod owned by Johnny Apperson.
 The Orlando-Winter Park Railroad owned the Dinky train line that began service in the late 1880s.
 The 6-mile train line ran from Orlando to Winter Park eventually extended service to Oviedo and by the late 1960s service ended.